A to Z Index

 Telecommunications and other technologies

 It isn't just now that technologies are an important part of culture and life.
 I feel fortunate to have so many photographs -- a professional necessity for EJ Phillips.
-While the telephone does not figure in these letters, the telegraph was in constant use.
-As I plan to retrace some of the transcontinental train route I find myself contemplating the acquisition of a laptop or netbook to record the trip, and enable me to keep up with some work while traveling.
-I need to be more adept with my digital camera and even find myself considering an eReader to minimize the weight of reading material and possibly an iPod -- I've started a list of relevant music to travel with.
+While a telephone number only appears once in these letters in Vancouver in 1896, the telegraph was in constant use.
+As I plan to retrace some of the transcontinental train route I acquired a iPad to record the trip and minimize the weight of reading and reference materials, and music to travel with and ways to keep up with some work while traveling.
+I need to be more adept with my digital camera, though iPhone and iPad photos are good too -- and I need to improve my photo organization skills.

 After the first messages were transmitted over the Atlantic Cable in August 1858 between Valentia, Ireland, and Trinity Bay, Newfoundland, September 1st was declared as the official day of celebration in New York City.
 The day began with services at Trinity Church, which was filled to overflowing.
 At noon Cyrus Field and the ships' officers landed at Castle Garden and received a national salute.
 A procession formed and extended from the Battery to the Crystal Palace at 5th Avenue and 42nd Street, where many addresses were made.
 This was followed by a fireman's torchlight parade.
 [Pictures by Napoleon Sarony] http://www.atlantic-cable.com/1858NY/